Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 Then submit your application via DStip — be sure to only submit it once!

-Please note: the application server closes automatically on the 21.11.2021 at 11.59pm.
-Don't try to upload your application in the very last minute as it might take longer and will be cut off once the server closes.
+Please note: Don't try to upload your application in the very last minute as it might take longer and will be cut off once the server closes.

 That's it!
 Congratulations!

 Application step 14: what comes next?

-Now you will have to be patient until end of January 2022 to get to know the result that will follow 3 months after your application.
+Now you will have to be patient to get to know the result that will follow 3 months after your application.

 The Germany Scholarship Office will check the completeness of all applications received by this date.

 Universität Hamburg’s central selection committee will then evaluate and rate all complete applications.
 As per Section 7 subsection 1 of the University guidelines on the awarding of scholarships, the selection committee will comprise two members of each faculty.
 Committee members are obliged to keep all personal information confidential.

-The scholarships will be officially awarded in February 2022 (most likely 10th or 17th of February at 6pm).
+The scholarships will be officially awarded in February 2023.
 All candidates selected will be sent further information shortly before this time.

 Students who are not successful in their application will be emailed a rejection letter.